solarpunkin/gaurav-bhardwaj29.github.io/til/posts/2025-08-02-iac-using-terraform-gcp.md

 The next challenge is to build something bigger.
 A full DevOps project, with multiple services, automated workflows, and an IaC structure that can evolve.
 This project was the perfect foundation for that.

 Anyway, I should stop writing and get back to work.
-Another unfinised PR just hit my inbox.
+Another unfinished PR just hit my inbox.